JordyBacherot/academic_health_project/README.md

 - Communicate through a **global chat** interface between medical professionals.
 - Get support from an **AI-powered chatbot** to assist with diagnostics or personalized coaching advice.

+This project was developed as part of a class project in our Cognitive Sciences Master’s degree, with a focus on building a website using React.

 ## 🧠 Architecture Overview

 The application integrates seamlessly with three powerful APIs: